opentrustlabs/opentrust-identity/README.md

 > and other vendor default settings to compromise systems.
 These passwords and settings
 > are well known and are easily determined via public information.

-So one obvious solution, then, is not to include any default credentials.
+So one obvious solution, then, is NOT to include any default credentials.
 But that means that we need another way to identify a user who can initialize the system.
 One way to do that is via asymmetric keys.
-The identifier is in public certificate, while the private key remains in the possession of the person who is performing the initialization.
+The identifier is in a public certificate, while the private key remains in the possession of the person who is performing the initialization.

 At a high level, a certificate is deployed on the server(s) along with a flag indicating that the system